Baytown Bert Live from Baytown, Texas!

 Baytown Texas Geocaches as of 3-31-2010

 New Geocachers - this game is based on leaving something of equal or greater value, so if you take something - leave something.
 Always bring cool items to trade and bring something of real worth in case you find something really cool and you take it.
 Read the Geocachers Creed.
+Other resources are located at Geocaching Central.

 - If you visit a cache and can't find it, log it in as a DNF (Did Not Find).
 Many many experienced cachers have trouble finding a cache.
 Be honest about it.